Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             nts.
       --range_u_tail RANGE_U_TAIL, -ru RANGE_U_TAIL
                             The range (nucleotides) for detection of U-tail.
-For example, if --range_u_tail is 6 and
-                            --min_u_tail_length is 3, and there are 3 Us within 6
-                            nts, This candidate will be assigned as the terminator which has poly U-tail.
+For an example, if --range_u_tail is 6 and --min_u_tail_length is 3, and there are 3 Us within 6 nts, This candidate will be assigned as the terminator which has poly U-tail.
 Default is 6.